You’ve sent your first test SMS through the API. Now comes the part the quickstart skipped.

 export ARKESEL_API_KEY="your-api-key-here"Step 2: Send Your First SMS

-The core operation: a single POST request to https://sms.arkesel.com/api/v2/sms/send with your sender ID, message, and recipient list.
+The core operation is a single POST to https://sms.arkesel.com/api/v2/sms/send — your API key in the api-key header, and the sender ID, message, and recipient list in a JSON body.

 cURL: